 For educational purposes the illness script is also a very useful concept especially when it is reduced to the unique cluster identifier of the condition.
 We can call this an essential illness script (as far as I know my term for better or worse), which usually runs to about 5 characteristics from the history and maybe 8 characteristics when the objective examination identifying characteristics are added, the extended essential illness script.
-The more experienced the therapist is with the condition the richer the illness script is so that atypical variations of the condition can be considered when the patient relates one or more characteristics that are at variance with the standard illness script.
-For example a contained disc herniation occurring may behave as does an uncontained posterolateral herniation but may be central or even bilateral, and have negative straight leg raises but the rest of script, severe pain, difficulty with walking and severely limited trunk movements conform to the typical illness script.
+The more experienced the therapist is with the condition, the richer the illness script is so that atypical variations of the condition can be considered when the patient relates one or more characteristics that are at variance with the standard illness script.
+For example, a contained disc herniation occurring may behave as does an uncontained posterolateral herniation but may be central or even bilateral, and have negative straight leg raises but the rest of script, severe pain, difficulty with walking and severely limited trunk movements conform to the typical illness script.
 In this particular case the normal or near normal straight leg raise is wrong for the diagnosis but the remainder of the script remains stable.
-So a hypothesis of disc herniation seems likely but the variation of the normal SLR has to be reconciled and a contained herniation does just that.
-Also important to the illness script is the context, that is the patient’s age, gender, activity level, personal habits etc. For example you would likely hypothesize that a person who had bilateral back and leg pain on walking and standing might have central stenosis but not if it was a 30 year old woman.
+So a hypothesis of disc herniation seems likely, but the variation of the normal SLR has to be reconciled, and a contained herniation does just that.
+Also important to the illness script is the context that is, the patient’s age, gender, activity level, personal habits etc. For example, you would likely hypothesize that a person who had bilateral back and leg pain on walking and standing might have central stenosis but not if it was a 30 year old woman.

+In the subject and objective components of the essential illness script one question and one test needs to be close to 100% sensitive the remainder need to be as specific as possible.
+If the questions and test are mostly sensitive then hundreds of diagnoses will fit the EIS but if most are specific then only one or two will.
+For example, in the case of a tendonosis, the question, where is the pain will be close to 100% sensitive and palpation for tenderness along the tendon will also be 100% sensitive providing the entire tendon can be palpated.
+One or both contractile tests (isometric contraction and stretching) will be close to 100 specific and when analysed in conjunction with the tenderness on palpation you’ve pretty much got a working diagnosis.

 An example of an essential illness script is the following for a large prolasped lumbar disc herniation without radiculopathy.